Damar Hamlin wanted to raise $2,500 to get kids toys for Christmas. After his cardiac arrest on the field, his fans donated millions.

 The fundraiser was created on GoFundMe on Dec.
 14 to "positively impact children who have been hardest hit by the pandemic."
 Donations made to the campaign are to help with the purchasing of toys for those children, according to the site, and toys were distributed on Dec.
 22 to a day care center.

 He set a goal to raise $2,500 for the initiative.
-It's unclear to CBS News just how much money had been raised prior to the toy distribution, but according to CBS Pittsburgh, more than $600,000 was raised by 10:30 p.m. on Monday.
+It's unclear to CBS News just how much money had been raised prior to the toy distribution, but according to CBS Pittsburgh, more than $600,000 was raised by 10:30 p.m.
+Jan.
+3.

 GoFundMe has verified the fundraiser, tweeting that he wanted "to help kids have a magical Christmas."